shauna2021/ShaunaSmith_Portfolio.Github.io/README.md

 [### Project 3 "Movie Recommender"](https://github.com/shauna2021/ShaunaSmith_Portfolio.Github.io/blob/main/SmithSDSC630Week10.ipynb)

 The Movie Recommender explores an open-source dataset with ratings and genres.
-This was used to create a correlative recommend system, to suggest similarly rated and genre movies to a user's selected movie preference input.
+This was used to create a correlative recommender system, to suggest similarly rated and genre movies to a user's selected movie preference input.

 ![image](https://github.com/shauna2021/ShaunaSmith_Portfolio.Github.io/assets/89786577/14acd827-aa40-49ef-b7d8-fdd847a5c330)